 To ensure that you receive the most accurate course placement, it’s important that you do your best on your ACCUPLACER test.
 Even a short time spent reviewing before taking the test can improve your scores.
 Knowing that our students have different preferences, Western offers several options to make it easy for you to review:

 ACCUPLACER offers a free study app.
 You can download the app below.
 Click the link and follow the on-screen directions.
 The app allows you to take free, sample placement tests and review your answers.

 The link below contains sample questions that will help you improve your skills.
 If you have difficulty with the questions, you may need to review prior to scheduling your placement testing appointment.

-If it’s been a while since you’ve been in school and you think you might benefit from a more thorough focused approach to sharpen your skills, the Learner Support and Transition area offers review session in the areas of reading comprehension, sentence skills, and math.
-Instructors work with you to identify and strengthen problem areas.
-Services are offered at the La Crosse campus and all GOAL Programs at the regional locations.
+Test-taking strategies are available in preparation for the ACCUPLACER test.
+Whether you’d like to stop in once for a brief review or you think you may benefit from a more thorough approach to sharpen your skills, contact Learner Support and Transition.
+Services are offered at the La Crosse Campus and at all GOAL Programs at the regional locations.
 Call 608-785-9535 for more information.

 Things to Remember

 - Bring a current photo ID and payment for your test.

 - Only those authorized to test are allowed in the testing room.

 The following items are not allowed in the testing room:

 - Electronic devices including cell phones, pages, tables, iPods, laptop computers, or calculators